rnaveensrinivas/git/progit/02-Git-Basics.md

   - **Clean up commit history**: Amend to make small improvements without cluttering the history with unnecessary "Oops" commits.

 - **Important considerations**:
-  - **Local commits only**: Amend only commits that haven’t been pushed to a remote repository.
+  - **Local commits only**: Amend only commits that haven't been pushed to a remote repository.
 Amending pushed commits and force-pushing can cause issues for collaborators.

 ### Undoing Staged Files

 - `git status` helps track the state of your staging area and working directory.
 It also provides **hints** on how to undo changes.

-- If you accidentally stage files you didn’t intend to commit, you can unstage them using:
+- If you accidentally stage files you didn't intend to commit, you can unstage them using:
   ```bash
   git reset HEAD <file>
   ```